everypinio/hardpy/docs/about/development.md

 2. Open Chrome and navigate to `http://localhost:3000`.
 3. Use Chrome DevTools (`F12`) to debug the application.

-### 3. Building the frontend for Hardpy package
+### 3. Building the frontend for Jig package

-To build the frontend and include it in the Hardpy package, you can use the provided scripts or run the commands manually.
+To build the frontend and include it in the Jig package, you can use the provided scripts or run the commands manually.

 Use the `compile_front.sh` script from `scripts` folder or run the scripts manually: